Exploring End-to-End Encryption (E2EE) in WebRTC

 Choosing the right video conferencing API provider

-To successfully integrate E2EE into your video conferencing application, it's crucial to partner with a reliable video conferencing API provider, such as Digital Samba.
+To successfully integrate E2EE into your video conferencing application, it's important to partner with a reliable video conferencing API provider, such as Digital Samba Embedded.

 By selecting a provider that offers E2EE, you'll be better equipped to deliver a secure and trustworthy solution to your clients and users.
 Keep the following factors in mind when choosing a provider:

-1. Security Features: Ensure that the provider supports E2EE and other essential security features like secure authentication, access control, and secure recording.
+- Security features: Ensure that the provider supports E2EE and other essential security features like secure authentication, access control, and secure recording.

-3. Ease of Integration: Opt for a provider with a well-documented API, making it easier for you to integrate video conferencing features into your application.
+- Ease of integration: Opt for a provider with a well-documented API, making it easier for you to integrate video conferencing features into your application.

 How to enable end-to-end encryption on Digital Samba